Balanced Diet for Energy in Real Life

 Skipping meals feels productive until it isn't.
 Your brain runs on glucose.
 When it runs low, everything gets harder — concentration, mood, decision-making.
 You don't notice the deficit in real time; you just feel vaguely irritable and slow, and attribute it to other things.

 Eating too lightly is sneaky.
 You had food.
 Why are you tired?
-Because a small portion of simple carbs metabolizes fast, spikes briefly, and leaves you lower than before.
-A meal that doesn't include enough protein or fat isn't really sustaining you — it's delaying the problem.
+Because a small portion of mostly simple carbs metabolizes fast, spikes briefly, and leaves you lower than before.
+Without enough protein or fat alongside, it isn't really sustaining you — it's delaying the problem.

 The caffeine-only fix works, until it doesn't.
 Caffeine can't create energy; it borrows it.
 And it works better when you're not already running on empty.
 Using coffee as a substitute for a meal is something most of us have tried and most of us have regretted by 5pm.

-The Dietary Guidelines for Americans emphasize that consistent dietary patterns — not just individual food choices — are what drive long-term nutritional quality.
+This is one of the few things Harvard, the USDA's Dietary Guidelines for Americans, and basically every dietitian agree on: it's the pattern — not any single perfect meal — that drives long-term nutritional quality.
 Which is a gentle way of saying: showing up regularly matters more than getting it right every time.

 A balanced diet for energy isn't magic, and I want to be upfront about that.